 - 816 - 1175 Douglas Street Victoria, BC V8W 2E1

-Clayton Leonard, an Alberta lawyer, advises Aboriginal communities and land owner clients on resource projects and government policy and legislation.*
+Clayton Leonard advises Aboriginal communities and land owner clients on resource projects and government policy and legislation.

 A significant amount of Clayton’s practice relates to water management and allocation, Treaty and Aboriginal water rights and other water issues facing First Nations and other stakeholders.
 Clayton also has significant experience regarding First Nation Treaty and Aboriginal rights matters, Métis Aboriginal rights, Aboriginal governance issues, negotiating impact benefit agreements with industry and influencing government decisions regarding major projects, policy and legislation.

 Clayton was named one of Canada’s Leading Lawyers in The Canadian Lexpert Legal Directory – Aboriginal Law and in 2002 Clayton was recognized with the Harris Gillespie Field, Q.C.
 Prize in Environmental Law.

 - Treaty Rights

 - Impact benefit agreement negotiations

 - Crown policy and legislative development